-(a) The Licensee must pay the Licensor the Monthly Maintenance Fee on or before the first day of each calendar month.
+(a) The Licensee must pay the Licensor the Monthly Maintenance Fee on the monthly anniversay of your subscription.

 (b) Subject to clause 5.2(c), on each 1 July during the Term (other than the first), the Monthly Maintenance Fee may increase in accordance with the formula set out below:

 Monthly Maintenance Fee = (B ÷ C) x D

 B is the CPI for the March – June quarter immediately prior the 1 July review date;

 C is the CPI for the March – June quarter in the preceding year; and